ardura/Subhoofer/README.md

 ● Harmonic Algorithm - The methods used to generate harmonics:

+    ● A Bass 3: Ardura's algorithm remade generating harmonics differently

-    ● A Bass New: Ardura's algorithm updated in 2024 for bass enhancement
+    ● A Bass 2: Ardura's algorithm updated in 2024 for bass enhancement

     ● 8 Harmonic Stack: An 8 harmonic stack with a different low-focus than Algorithm 1